How Do I Find a Home With an Assumable Mortgage?

 - FHA Loans: Federal Housing Administration (FHA) loans are often assumable, subject to lender approval.
 A qualified buyer must meet standard FHA loan requirements, such as a minimum credit score of 580 and a 3.5% down payment.

 - VA Loans: Department of Veterans Affairs (VA) loans are usually assumable.
-According to data from the Government National Mortgage Association (Ginnie Mae), about 90% of all VA homeowners have a mortgage rate below 5% Assumption eligibility includes a minimum 620 credit score and VA approval.
+According to data from the Government National Mortgage Association (Ginnie Mae), about 90% of all VA homeowners have a mortgage rate below 5%.
+Assumption eligibility includes a minimum 620 credit score and VA approval.
 Notably, non-veterans can also assume these loans, with the key determinant being creditworthiness.
-A standard 0.5% VA funding fee is typically applied.
+A VA loan comes with the standard 0.5% funding fee.

 - Some jumbo loans: Some jumbo mortgages that are originated by larger banks and not sold to Fannie Mae and Freddie Mac can be assumed.
 These circumstances are uncommon, however, and it can be difficult to know which jumbo mortgages are assumable.

-- Some Adjustable-Rate Mortgages (ARMs): According to Freddie Mac, while not widespread, certain ARMs can be assumable.
-In such cases, the new buyer takes over the existing rate and terms.
-It’s important to note that assuming an ARM may involve relinquishing the option to convert it into a fixed-rate mortgage, and in cases where a conventional ARM loan has been deferred or modified to help the borrower avoid default, the loan is likely not eligible to be assumed.
+- Some Adjustable-Rate Mortgages (ARMs): Certain ARMs can be assumable, allowing the new buyer to take over the existing rate and terms.
+It’s important to note that assuming an ARM may involve relinquishing the option to convert it into a fixed-rate mortgage.
+In cases where a conventional ARM loan has been deferred or modified to help the borrower avoid default, the loan is likely not eligible to be assumed.

 Conventional loans are typically not assumable